gracianipicardo/imdb/.github/ISSUE_TEMPLATE/report-a-profile-issue.md

 ---

-_Please only use this template to report an issue on one of the existing LD4P profiles.
+_Please only use this template to report an issue with one of the existing LD4P profiles.
 If you would like to request an enhancement of a working ld4p profiles, please use the profile enhancement template ._

 **Indicate profile or resource template ID**
 _Please add here the ID for the profile or RT for which you are reporting an issue.
 Ex: ld4p:RT:bf2:Monograph:Work_